SNORING AND SLEEP APNEA in Muskegon

 After the proper diagnosis is made, impressions of your teeth are made.
 This is sent to a special lab that fabricates a custom-made removable appliance that fits over your teeth and helps keep your airway open while you sleep.
 It gently repositions your lower jaw forward and prevents your tongue from blocking the airway.
 This should also correct the snoring.

 We always do a follow-up visit by testing the effectiveness of the appliance after a couple weeks and sometimes even a few weeks later to check it again.
 Minor modifications can assist with the comfortable fit or effectiveness of the appliance.
 After we see it is working effectively, we like to check again in six months and then annually to make sure it is fitting properly and still functioning properly.
 At our office, we have home sleep study units that our patients can use to monitor the effectiveness overnight.
 We also use and instrument called a pharyngometer to measure the amount of opening of the airway.
+It accurately measures a cross section of the airway and helps identify the right amount of opening for the airway.
+It helps determine the best position for the lower jaw to maximize airway space.
+Typically, it will be around 75% of the maximum protrusion to correct it, but either way, it needs to be monitored after two weeks and then again in six months.
 You can’t just arbitrarily move the lower jaw forward.

 One additional product we advise is using a jaw repositioner in the mornings to help retrude the lower jaw back into its “normal” position.
 When the jaw has been in a forward position for a while, fluid can build up in the jaw joint and therefore, wearing the repositioner when you first wake up for 5-10 minutes or in some cases up to 30 minutes or more may be helpful to bring the jaw back into a comfortable position.